DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-19-signing-in-to-the-service.md

 > **Ask for an account to claim funding for mentor training**
 >
-> Although you have a DfE Sign-in account, you also need an account for this service.
+> Although you have a DfE Sign-in account, you also need an account on Claim funding for mentor training.
 >
-> If you think you should have an account, email <ittmentor.funding@education.gov.uk>
+> If you think you should have an account, email us at [ittmentor.funding@education.gov.uk](mailto:ittmentor.funding@education.gov.uk).

+![Error message when a user account has not been recognised](user-account-not-recognised.png "Error message when a user account has not been recognised")

 If a user has a DfE Sign-in account and we recognise them in the service but they are not linked to an organisation, we show a message:

-![Error message when a user account has not been recognised](user-account-not-recognised.png "Error message when a user account has not been recognised")

-> **Tell us which organisation you’re part of**
+> **You have not been linked to an organisation yet**
 >
-> You’ve successfully signed in to your DfE account, but your email address is not currently linked to an organisation.
-This can happen if:
+> You’ve successfully signed in to Claim funding for mentor training, but your account has not been linked to an organisation yet.
 >
-> - the email address you used is different to the one we sent the invitation email to
-> - you haven't yet been invited by someone in your organisation
-> - another user in your organisation has removed your account
+> Your account needs to be linked to an organisation so you can use Claim funding for mentor training.
 >
-> To access your organisation’s claims, ensure you’ve signed in with the correct email address.
-If it looks right, you’ll need to email us instead to tell us which organisation you need access to.
+> To be added to an organisation, email us at [ittmentor.funding@education.gov.uk](mailto:ittmentor.funding@education.gov.uk).
 >
+> In your email tell us:
+>
+> - the email address associated with your Claim funding for mentor training account
-> To be added to an organisation, email us at <ittmentor.funding@education.gov.uk>
+> - which organisation you’d like to be added to

 ![Error message when a user account has been recognised, but it is not linked to an organisation](user-account-not-linked-to-an-organisation.png "Error message when a user account has been recognised, but it is not linked to an organisation")